 5. For requests for regional comments on new or revised Manual documents that involve major policy changes, send a copy to the Office of the Deputy Executive Director for Regulatory Programs and the Office of the Inspector General.

 06.05 Comment Resolution .
 The originating office will include a copy of all substantive written comments received with their disposition briefly noted in the document issuing package.
 The originator will enter the final version of the comment resolution summary into ADAMS and list the accession number on the revision history page.
-(See Exhibit for an example of a comment resolution summary.)
-Prior to submitting the document issuing package to the NRR Inspection Manual Coordinator, the comment resolution summary shall be declared as an official non-public record in ADAMS.
+(See Exhibit 3 for an example of a comment resolution summary.)
+Prior to submitting the document issuing package to the NRR Inspection Manual Coordinator, the comment resolution summary, and applicable feedback forms, shall be declared as an official non-public record in ADAMS.

 06.06 Update or Create Revision History Page .
 Maintaining a revision history page will ensure that requirements are not inadvertently deleted.
-If a revision history page does not already exist for the document, it shall be created by the originator using Exhibit as an example.
+If a revision history page does not already exist for the document, it shall be created by the originator using Exhibit 4 as an example.
 The first time the document is issued, the “Description of Change” column shall include a statement that a four-year historical search for commitments was conducted and whether or not commitments were found.
 The

 training completion date (if training is required) in all cases shall be prior to the document issue date.
-When applicable, ROP feedback form numbers shall be listed in the “” column.
-ADAMS Accession numbers of the document and comment resolution summaries shall be listed.
+When applicable, ROP feedback form numbers shall be listed in the “Comment and Feedback Resolution Accession Number” column.
+ADAMS Accession numbers of the document, feedback form, and comment resolution summaries shall be listed.
 To provide an historical record of the document, consider listing the ADAMS Accession numbers for previous revisions.
 The issue date will be filled in by the NRR Inspection Manual Coordinator prior to issuing the final document.

 Note: The revision history page identifies certain commitments.
 In addition to being used as a mechanism for knowledge transfer and to generate the change notice, it also is a way to quickly identify why the document was created or modified and the last time it was reviewed.
 Documents not containing a revision history page will be returned to the originator for correction.